 Cotton - 100% pure, natural and absorbent, they are firmer and flatter than down and feather pillows.
 They do flatten over time, don’t offer contouring to the neck and the back of the head, and because cotton retains moisture they can become mouldy or have dust mites if not cleaned often.

 Polyester - A cheaper option to cotton and also a lot easier to care for and maintain.
 Polyester filled pillows are very difficult to tear, and are washable.
 They do score low when it comes to ventilation, neck support, and repelling dust mites.
 But if you’re looking for something cheap, easy and that will last for longer, polyester might be for you.

 Do you suffer from allergies?
 Are you a snorer?
 There are plenty of pillow options out there to overcome these problems, and in this day and age a pillow for every ailment can be found.

 Getting restful sleep is your justification for a great purchase.
 But if you want to keep within a budget, a good quality synthetic will do the trick.
-When it comes to a good sleep personally I spare no expense especially if I know that a specific pillow is all I need to get the best zzz’s.
+When it comes to a good sleep you really should spare no expense especially if you know that a specific pillow is all you need to get the best sleep.